 Thanks for visiting my personal website!

-I am currently a Postdoctoral Research Fellow in the Division of Clinical and Computational Neuroscience at the Krembil Research Institute (formerly Toronto Western Research Institute), part of the University Hospital Network and affiliated with the University of Toronto.
+From June 2018 until January 2023, I worked as a Postdoctoral Research Fellow in the Division of Clinical and Computational Neuroscience at the Krembil Brain Institute (formerly Toronto Western Research Institute), part of the University Hospital Network and affiliated with the University of Toronto.
+This research was under the joint supervision of Dr. Taufik Valiante, Dr. Frances Skinner, and Dr. Jeremie Lefebvre.

 Here you'll find links to my publications along with other details about me, including an up-to-date CV.
-You can learn more about the work of the labs of my co-supervisors, Dr. Frances Skinner, Dr. Taufik Valiante, and Dr. Jeremie Lefebvre, at their respective websites.
 If you are interested in learning more about my research, contact me via e-mail or on LinkedIn!

 My research lies in the field of Computational Neuroscience with a focus on topics, both broad and specific, outlined below.